Childcare for key workers during covid-19

-Together for Children are working closely with all of our providers in order to try to ensure that key workers are able to find the childcare that they need.
-If you are a key worker and your regular childcare provider can no longer provide the care you need for your children, please contact the Families Information Service on 0191 520 5553 who will be able to help.
+Together for Children is working closely with all of our providers in order to ensure that key workers are able to find the childcare they need during this time.
+If you are a key worker and your regular childcare provider can no longer provide the care you need for your child, please contact our Families Information Service on 0191 520 5553.

 There are a variety of childcare provisions available in Sunderland.

-A list of all registered childcare providers in Sunderland can be accessed via the Families Information Service on 0191 520 5553 or by visiting our childcare directory.
+Details of all Ofsted registered childcare providers in Sunderland can be found in our childcare directory or by contacting the Sunderland Families Information Service on 0191 520 3332.

 To check which Childcare providers can offer two year old early education places, visit our childcare directory.

 If your child is eligible you can start claiming free childcare after your child turns 2, depending on when their birthday is.

 - Children born between 1 April and 31 August will be eligible to a free place in the Autumn term beginning on or after 1 September.

 - Children born between 1 September and 31 December will be eligible to a free place in the Spring term beginning on or after 1 January.

 - Children born between 1 January and 31 March will be eligible to a free place in the Summer term beginning on or after 1 April.

 15 hours free early education for 3 and 4 year olds